 Many types of batteries contain hazardous materials and may become hazardous waste when disposed improperly.

 Any and all rechargeable batteries must be recycled.
-The Windham Solid Waste Management District accepts batteries at the Convenience Center in Brattleboro.
+The Windham Solid Waste Management District accepts batteries at the transfer station/scalehouse on Old Ferry Road.

 |Regular Alkaline Batteries||AAA, AA, C, D, 9-Volt||the squat batteries used in cameras are usually Lithium, not Alkaline, and should be recycled.||